Logo Voyage

 You can check the original Wikivoyage article Here

-Greater Kolkata has one of the most extensive public transport networks in India.
-The diverse modes of public transport in the region ranges from the modern rapid transit system to the old heritage tram system.
+Kolkata and its adjacent cities have one of the most extensive public transport networks in India.
+The diverse modes of public transport in the Greater Kolkata region ranges from the modern rapid transit system to the old heritage tram system.

 Understand